Verca/tic-tac-toe/README.md

           }],
         };
         ```
 5. Let's add our new module to the menu now.
-In the file `src/modules/application/components/Menu.jsx` add `dashboard` link:
+In the file `src/modules/application/components/Menu.jsx` add a `dashboard` link:

     ```
         <ul className={styles.menu}>